-5.1 Human Spaceflight Safety Regulatory Moratorium and Mitigating Concepts

-The FAA is currently under a moratorium from Congress that prohibits the issuing of regulations intended to protect the health and safety of crew, government astronauts, and spaceflight participants.
-The limitation is scheduled to expire in October 2023.
-The moratorium, or learning period, was originally put in place in 2004 for eight years in order to help ensure that government regulations did not stifle the industry, and adequate experience had been gained to inform the development of an appropriate set of regulations.
+5.1 Human Spaceflight Safety Regulatory Moratorium and Mitigating Concepts government regulations did not stifle the industry, and adequate experience had been gained to inform the development of an appropriate set of regulations.
 At that time, eight years was considered enough time for sufficient data to be gathered for the FAA to institute at least some top-level regulations.+++ With the delay in commercial flights, Congress extended the moratorium-first until 2015 and, then, later until 2023.